The Same Power

 Sweet victory.

 I bumped into her again soon after that first encounter.
 She was still hurting, fighting new skirmishes but the same insidious enemy.
-And this time as we joined hearts bcrossbeams2efore the King, we declared back to the throne of grace the gift which He Himself had given.
+And this time as we joined hearts before the King, we declared back to the throne of grace the gift which He Himself had given.

 Fear is not our inheritance.